 - Slower development velocity than lighter frameworks

-Hiring pool: Small-medium in enterprise.
-80K+ Angular developers, but most work in banks/insurance/government.
+Hiring pool: Small-to-medium in enterprise.
+80K+ Angular developers, but most work in banks, insurance, and government.

-Performance: Comparable to React, but bundle sizes are larger due to framework overhead.
+Performance: Comparable to React, with larger bundles due to framework overhead.

 Timeline: MVP in 10–16 weeks (includes ramp-up time).

 Cost: High.
-Angular projects require senior engineers; fewer junior developers can contribute early.
+Angular projects ask for senior engineers; fewer junior developers can contribute early.

 What it is: Full-stack Ruby framework.
 Similar scope to Django and Laravel: ORM, routing, templating, authentication.